a-project-x/Prompt-Library-/Marketing and Copywriting/Customer_Hero_Framework.md

-Customer Hero Framework
+The Storyteller Framework

 Overview

+A storytelling system designed to create emotionally engaging brand narratives using the Hero's Journey approach.

-A brand storytelling system that positions the customer as the hero and the brand as the guide.
+The customer is positioned as the hero while the brand serves as the guide.

-Instead of telling a company's history, the framework focuses on the customer's struggle, transformation, and desired outcome.

-The goal is to create stories that feel personal, believable, and emotionally engaging.

 Framework

-Customer Struggle
+Struggle

 ↓